mddazure/cascaded-hub/README.md

 A solution to this problem is to inject the spoke VNET prefixes into the Expressroute Gateway.
 This requires Azure Route Server (ARS), which is the element in Azure that provides a BGP interface to the Azure routing plane, and a Network Virtual Appliance to originate and inject the spoke prefixes into ARS.
 At the time of writing on October 2025, ARS itself does not have the ability to originate routes.

-This lab demonstrates how to build a "cascaded hub" hub & spoke network foundation using ARS and the Cisco 8000v NVA.
+This lab demonstrates how to build a "cascaded hub" hub & spoke network foundation using ARS and the Cisco Catalyst 8000v Edge Software running on a pair of Network Virtual Appliances (NVAs).

 ![image](/images/cascaded-hub.png)